chuckreynolds/WPFBOGP/readme.txt

 Shortname: WPFBOGP

 = Image Handling =
-The plugin will first look for a featured image.
-If there isn't one or your theme doesn't support those, then it will pull the image(s) in the post/page content.
-If that isn't there either, then it will default to using the image url you put into the plugin settings in the admin panel.
-If THAT isn't there then you fail and you won't have an image and we'll put a comment in your source to remind you to add one as Facebook requires one.
+The plugin will look first if you have decided to force an image for all pages - if that's set in settings then we'll display that and that's it.
+Then the plugin will look for a featured image on the current page/post/etc. If there isn't one or your theme doesn't support those then it will look for image(s) in the post/page content.
+If that isn't there either, then it will default to using the image url you put into the fallback image settings field.
+If THAT isn't there then you won't have an image to display and we'll put a comment in your source to remind you to add one.
+Facebook does require an image and sometimes it will find something on your site to use - I can't control that; just make sure you set a fallback image at least.
-Order in Source: Featured Image > Content Images > Fallback Image

-There is a force fallback image checkbox - if that's checked, the plugin will only list that image on all pages/posts.

 = Title and Description =
-The plugin should use the title and meta description from any SEO plugin or theme, including Genesis and Thesis.
+The plugin should use the title and meta description from any SEO plugin or theme, including popular theme frameworks.
 Otherwise it uses your post/page title and the excerpt as the description.
 If you don't have an excerpt it'll pull content from the post/page body.
 Worst case it would use your site title and tagline from general settings.
-But if you're super concerned with what your Open Graph tags look like, then you should probably already be running some kind of SEO plugin anyway.
-AMIRITE?

 = Testing & Debugging your Site =
 Once you've enabled the plugin head over to Facebook's testing tool and paste in one of your site urls to see what info Facebook is scraping.
 Their tool is located here: [https://developers.facebook.com/tools/debug/](https://developers.facebook.com/tools/debug/).
-If you recently made changes or FB is showing an old date/information - then use their `Fetch New Scrape` button.
+If you recently made changes or FB is showing an old date/information - then use their `Fetch New Scrape` button to clear their cache.

 == Installation ==